Stock Photography Earnings Calculator

 How do stock photography royalties work?

 These are estimates based on industry averages and may be optimistic.
 Stock photography platform rates and download volumes change frequently.
-Many photographers report significantly lower earnings than industry averages suggest.
+Many photographers report lower earnings than industry averages suggest.
 This is not financial advice.